oublalkhalid/AI-OpenPose/README.md

 - [Convolutional Pose Machines](https://arxiv.org/abs/1602.00134)

 ## License
 OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
-Please, see the [license](LICENSE) for further details.
-Interested in a commercial license?
-Check this [FlintBox link](https://cmu.flintbox.com/#technologies/b820c21d-8443-4aa2-a49f-8919d93a8740).
-For commercial queries, use the `Contact` section from the [FlintBox link](https://cmu.flintbox.com/#technologies/b820c21d-8443-4aa2-a49f-8919d93a8740) and also send a copy of that message to [Yaser Sheikh](mailto:yaser@cs.cmu.edu).
+To using this scripts please send a copy of that message to [OUBLAL Khalid](mailto:oublalkhalid@gmail.com).